bdadam/bdadam.com/content/blog/defining-properties-in-javascript.md

 ## Performance

 At the moment, using `Object.defineProperty()` is definitely slower than using basic properties like in the old days - but not that much.
-For more detailed performance tests take a look at <a href="http://jsperf.com/object-defineproperty-vs-definegetter-vs-normal" rel="external,nofollow">jsperf.com</a>.
+For more detailed performance tests take a look at [jsperf.com](https://jsperf.com/object-defineproperty-vs-definegetter-vs-normal).

 ## Resources: